owenpetersonn/First-JavaScript-Project/README.md

-This is a simple button counter, with a save and a reset setting.
+This is a simple button counter with a save and a reset setting.